 One thing I love about photography is that everyone can do it.
 Especially, these days where every other person is equipped with an easily accessible camera on their phones.
 I truly believe you can be a successful blogger and putting out quality content with just that.
-However easy that may seem though, taking better pictures depends on many factors, and to get there, you need to know a few things first.
+However easy that may seem, taking better pictures depends on many factors.
+How to get there?
+Well, you need to know a few things first.

 I’ve been getting a lot of questions about this topic lately, so today I’d like to share how I’ve learned and developed my skills for taking better pictures, as well as what I did to get there.
 Let’s jump right into it, shall we?

 Question #1 I get is who takes my photos and I think the answer usually surprises everybody.
 While I have worked with many photographers before (for the list, click here), lately I’ve been trying to focus on working more with my boyfriend.
 Now, you need to know that by no means he is interested in photography or had much experience with it before.